Julian50208/JulianDAngelo-Clark-Game-Studio/README.md

-JulianDAngelo Game Studio

-This is the first build of the unity game
+Game Studio project lead by Julian DAngelo as part of his Interactive media arts degree

+"Metriodvania" is one semester, "Project M" is the last semester, which started from scratch.
+Project M is the better one